-- The formation constants (⊥, ∧, ∨) provide the abstract syntax for the respective connectives. - The introduction constants (C, L, R) provide the basic proof rules for the connectives. - The elimination constants $(E{\perp}, E{\wedge}, E{\vee})$ provide proof rules that for the proof of an arbitrary proposition Z make use of the proof of the respective connective.
+- The formation constants (\bot, \land, \lor) provide the abstract syntax for the respective connectives. - The introduction constants (C, L, R) provide the basic proof rules for the connectives. - The elimination constants $(E{\perp}, E{\wedge}, E{\vee})$ provide proof rules that for the proof of an arbitrary proposition Z make use of the proof of the respective connective.

 We emphasize that the definitions of the constants do not matter for the use of the constants as proof rules.
 In other words, the definitions of the constants do not contribute to the essence of the propositional connectives, which is fully covered by the types of the constants.
 The constants can be defined either inductively or impredicatively.
 The impredicative definitions are purely functional and do not involve inductive definitions.
+Note that the impredicative characterizations can be read of the types of the elimination constants.